jiawenchim/ITI108_Webot_with_hand_gestures_controller/README.md

 This is a module for FPS measurement.

 # Training
 Hand sign recognition and finger gesture recognition can add and change training data and retrain the model.
+Google Mediapipe hand landmarks library is used as feature extractor.
+Subsequenty, the extracted hand landmarks features will be used as input to a predictive classifier:
 ![image](https://github.com/jiawenchim/ITI108_Webot_with_hand_gestures_controller/assets/142727228/0a2591f1-885b-4f34-99eb-7f96e635836c)